Skip to main content

 Technical Analysis

-CVE-2025-31365 is a code injection vulnerability classified under CWE-94 affecting Fortinet's FortiClientMac versions 7.4.0 through 7.4.3 and 7.2.1 through 7.2.8.
-The flaw arises from improper control over code generation, allowing an attacker to inject and execute arbitrary code on the victim’s macOS host.
-Exploitation requires no authentication but depends on social engineering to trick users into visiting a malicious website, which then triggers the code injection.
-The vulnerability impacts confidentiality, integrity, and availability by potentially allowing attackers to run unauthorized commands or code, compromising the system and data.
-The CVSS 3.1 score is 5.5 (medium), reflecting network attack vector (AV:N), high attack complexity (AC:H), no privileges required (PR:N), but requiring user interaction (UI:R).
-The scope is changed (S:C), indicating that the vulnerability affects resources beyond the initially vulnerable component.
-Currently, no public exploits or active exploitation in the wild have been reported, but the potential for targeted attacks remains.
-FortiClientMac is widely used in enterprise environments for endpoint security on macOS, making this vulnerability relevant for organizations relying on Fortinet’s security ecosystem.
-The vulnerability was reserved in March 2025 and published in October 2025, with no patch links yet provided, indicating that remediation may still be pending or in progress.
+CVE-2025-31365 is a code injection vulnerability classified under CWE-94, found in Fortinet's FortiClientMac versions 7.4.0 through 7.4.3 and 7.2.1 through 7.2.8.
+The flaw arises from improper control over code generation, enabling an attacker to inject and execute arbitrary code or commands on the victim's macOS host.
+Exploitation requires no authentication but depends on user interaction, specifically by convincing the user to visit a crafted malicious website.
+The vulnerability affects the confidentiality, integrity, and availability of the affected system, as arbitrary code execution could lead to data theft, system compromise, or denial of service.
+The CVSS 3.1 base score is 5.5, reflecting medium severity with network attack vector, high attack complexity, no privileges required, and user interaction needed.
+The scope is changed (S:C), meaning the vulnerability can affect resources beyond the initially vulnerable component.
+No public exploits are known yet, and no patches are currently linked, indicating that Fortinet may still be developing or releasing fixes.
+The vulnerability's presence in FortiClientMac is critical because FortiClient is widely used for endpoint security and VPN access, making it a valuable target for attackers aiming to bypass security controls or gain persistent access.

 Potential Impact